SchoolsWeb SchoolsWeb

 Prevention includes ensuring good standards of cleanliness to reduce dust levels, using work techniques which do not create dust, avoiding contaminated areas, the use of personal protective equipment where contaminated areas must be entered and good standards of personal hygiene and thorough washing after contact with contaminated areas.

-Further information available on HSE's infectious diseases page and Psittacosis and other diseases from work involving bird droppings - Harmful micro-organisms - Controlling hazardous substances - Managing occupational health risks in construction (hse.gov.uk)
+Further information available at: Psittacosis - GOV.UK (www.gov.uk), Psittacosis and other diseases from work involving bird droppings - Harmful micro-organisms - Controlling hazardous substances - Managing occupational health risks in construction (hse.gov.uk) and Zoonoses - Agriculture - HSE.

 RABIES